-from the seems-a-bit-extreme dept
+from the not-looking-good-for-the-poor-and-powerless dept

 Techdirt has been trying hard to follow the twists and turns of one of the longest-running corporate sovereignty cases -- that involving Chevron and Ecuador -- for many years.
 Public Citizen's "Eyes on Trade" blog has a good, one-paragraph explanation of the key legal disputes: